Terra-Nautilus/TerraStudios/README.md

 # TerraStudios
-Terra Recorder is a opensource capture studio
+Terra Studios is a opensource capture studio